Frequently Asked Questions (FAQs)

 Workplace violence —including assaults and suicides— accounted for 16 percent of all work-related fatal

-occupational injuries in 2014 (see Slide 3 of the 2014 CFOI Chart Package) according to preliminary data.
+occupational injuries in 2014 (see Slide 3 of the 2014 CFOI Chart Package) according to final data.
 In

 their article Work-related Homicides: The Facts, Eric Sygnatur and Guy Toscano note that,

 "Contrary to popular belief, the majority of these incidents are not crimes of passion committed by disgruntled